Military Students FAQs

 Here at Peirce College, we strive to be a better military-friendly college.
 If you don’t find an answer to your question below, contact our Military Support Team.
 We are dedicated to helping our military students succeed!

 You can apply for benefits on the U.S. Department of Veterans Affairs website.
 You’ll find a simple set of instruction to follow and contact information if you need help.

 Peirce College is accredited through the Middle States Commission on Higher Education.
 Some of our degree programs are also accredited by various organizations on an individual basis.
 Visit our Accreditation page for detailed information.

 Are there Peirce benefits for military spouses and family members?

-Military spouses and dependents receive 25% off tuition at Peirce College and in some cases are eligible for military-specific scholarships.
+Military spouses and dependents receive 25% off tuition at Peirce College through the College's Protect & Serve® Grant and, in some cases, are eligible for military-specific scholarships.
 You can contact an Admissions Counselor at 1.888.467.3472, ext.
 9000 for more information.

 Does my military experience count as college credit?